microbinfie-hackathon2020/CSIS/CONTRIBUTING.md

 It needs to be a file with extension `.yml`.
 It should be named after the software being tested.
 The `name` parameter in the file needs to be named after the software too.
 Structure of the workflow is described [here](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions/introduction-to-github-actions).
+Some examples can be found in [EXAMPLES](EXAMPLES.md)

 Please fork the repo, create a separate branch in your repo.
 Make changes.